pyc-team/pytorch_concepts/conceptarium/README.md

 ---

+# Implementation

+Conceptarium is designed to be extensible and accomodate your own experimental setting.
+You can implement custom models and datasets by following the guidelines below.

-# Implementing Your Own Model
+## Implementing Your Own Model

 Create your model in Conceptarium by following the guidelines given in [examples/contributing/model.md](examples/contributing/model.md).